dakshin-k/webpage/webpage/_posts/2025-10-21-dactyl-manuform.md

 ![img-a](/assets/posts/dactyl-manuform/one.png){: .normal .mw-50 .me-2}
 ![img-b](/assets/posts/dactyl-manuform/two.png){: .normal .mw-50 }

-Once I was satified with the results, it was a simple matter to export the STL files from OpenSCAD and get them 3D printed.
+Once I was satisfied with the results, it was a simple matter to export the STL files from OpenSCAD and get them 3D printed.
 I used [3ding.in](https://3ding.in) as they have a good online interface for printing, and they can ship all over India.

 ## Switches and Keycaps